allthingstalk/nodejs-client-examples/desktop_demo/README.md

-# SmartLiving Internet of Things Node.js  - Desktop demos
+# AllThingsTalk Internet of Things Node.js  - Desktop demos

-These are a collection of scripts that you can test the nodejs-client with and connect your pc or mac as an IoT device with SmartLiving.
+These are a collection of scripts that you can test the nodejs-client with and connect your pc or mac as an IoT device with AllThingsTalk.

 Current demos: